bluehost/endurance-wp-module-loader/readme.md

 Modules will eventually be created from templates, but for now here are some key things to know.

-* Modules should contain a `bootstrap.php` file that is autoloaded by Composer.
+* Modules should contain a `bootstrap.php` file that should get autoloaded by Composer.
 Functionality should load from `/inc`.
 * Modules are loaded on the `init` hook with a priority of `10`.
 * Module registration should tap the `after_setup_theme` hook.
 * In `mojoness/mojo-marketplace-wp-plugin` two constants exist for tapping the Plugin's path and base URL: `MM_BASE_DIR` and `MM_BASE_URL`.
 Modules are in `/vendor`.